aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 7: Add VMs to the backend pool

+In this task, you will add the virtual machines (VMs) to the backend pool of the internal load balancer.
+The VMs will then be eligible to receive traffic based on the load balancer rules.

 1. On the Azure portal home page, from top left corner of page **click Show portal** menu, select **All resources** under **resources** section, select
    **myIntLoadBalancer** from the resources list.